 Average Market Return for the Last 5 Years

 According to the S&P annual returns from 2017 to 2021, the average stock market return for the last five years was 17.04% (13.64% when adjusted for inflation).
-That’s significantly above the typical stock market average return of 10%.
-It’s possible this figure may have been even higher if the market had not been marked by pandemic-related volatility early in 2020.
+That’s significantly above the average stock market return of 10%.
+It’s possible this figure may have been even higher if stocks’ performance overall had not been marked by pandemic-related volatility early in 2020.

 Average Market Return for the Last 10 Years